infiniflow/ragflow/api/http_api_reference.md

 - `"knowledgebases"`: (*Body parameter*)
   The IDs of the associated datasets.
 Defaults to `[""]`.
 - `"llm"`: (*Body parameter*), `object`
   The LLM settings for the chat assistant to create.
-Defaults to `None`.
 When the value is `None`, a dictionary with the following values will be generated as the default.
 An `llm` object contains the following attributes:
   - `"model_name"`, `string`
     The chat model name.
 If it is `None`, the user's default chat model will be returned.
   - `"temperature"`: `float`